-The last time I was there, along taking a trip to the Batu Caves, I decided to get away from the glamour of Kuala Lumpur central and take a wandering stroll around the old section of town.
+The last time I was there, along with taking a trip to the Batu Caves, I decided to get away from the glamour of Kuala Lumpur central and take a wandering stroll around the old section of town.

-I started off at the Kuala Lumpur Railway Station.
+I started at the Kuala Lumpur Railway Station.
 This old station was opened in 1910, yet it's still in use today.

-Directly across the street from the Railway Station is the Railway administration building, another impressive old building that's not accessible, but nice to view from the outside.
+Directly across the street from the Railway Station is the Railway administration building, another impressive old building that's not accessible but nice to view from the outside.

-The mosque can accommodate up to 15,000 people, and is famous for its 73 meter tall minaret.
+The mosque can accommodate up to 15,000 people and is famous for its 73-meter tall minaret.

-Before entering you'll have to remove your shoes and deposit them in the available lockers.
+Before entering, you'll have to remove your shoes and deposit them in the available lockers.

 If you don't happen to be wearing long pants and shoulder covering sleeves, you will also be provided with a stylish purple gown, but it's better if you come pre-dressed in modest attire.